mnvr/notes/num.md

 useful.
 They also have a name: like everything else in maths, they’re named after Gauss, and are called _Gaussian Integers_.

 So it was with glee I saw in my local Haddock that GHC indeed ships with a `Num a => Complex a` type in the standard installation.
 It took a frustrating hour for this glee to turn into a sigh as I figured that `Complex Int` is useless when we actually try to do any operations on it (because the `Num` instance of `Complex Int` has a `RealFloat` constraint).

 Hence, after all these words, if there is something practical I get to wish for, it is that someone who understands more maths than I do fixes up the instances so that `Complex Int` is not just a gluesticked mantelpiece.

-If you’re still reading, thanks! and I hope you enjoyed it.